 Fretlink is yet another example of SGH’s good instinct.
 Founded in 2015, this start-up specialising in transportation already counts 1,500 clients, including Nestle, Colas, and even Showroomprivé.
 Fretlink functions as their digital logistics platform, organizing the transport of goods and optimizing delivery flow with the help of its large network of 5,000 road hauliers.
 Fretlink’s performance as a digital shipping agent is based on its ability to factor in clients of all sectors and sizes, using the agility provided by digitisation.
 And the start-up’s growth has only just begun, as it is now expanding to France’s neighbouring countries.

 A golden opportunity for French and European start-ups

 SGH Capital is looking outside of Europe as well.
 Alexandre Azoulay’s fund is also conducting operations across the Atlantic, particularly in Silicon Valley.
-It has invested in healthcare, roadside assistance with Yoshi, and even Haystack TV, an online video company based in California.
+It has invested in many companies, including in healthcare with Eko, roadside assistance with Yoshi, drones with Zipline, Casper for sofas with Burrow and even Haystack TV, an online video company based in California.

 Leave a Reply

 You must be logged in to post a comment.